matrix-construct/construct/modules/README.md

 This directory contains dynamically loadable functionality to libircd.
-These modules are not mere extensions -- they provide essential application functionality, but are not required to be directly linked in libircd proper.
+These modules are not mere extensions -- they provide essential application functionality, but are not always required to be directly linked in libircd proper.
 Most application-specific functionality (i.e "business logic") is contained in modules within this tree.
 At the time of this writing, a significant amount of matrix functionality is still contained within libircd proper, but it is intended that as many definitions as possible are pushed out into modules.

 #### Layout